alterNERDtive/EDDiscovery-wiki/Configuration-Options.md

 These are for advanced users only.
 Use at own risk.

-These are read from both the EDDiscovery command line and from an options file.
-They are case insensitive.
+Options are read from both the EDDiscovery command line and from an options file.

-The default options file to read is options.txt in the application install folder of EDDiscovery.
-To change this file use -optionsfile <filename> on the command line.
+The default options file is read from the file options.txt located in the application install folder of EDDiscovery.
+To change to another location and file use -optionsfile <filename> on the command line.
 If just a file name, it will be searched for in the install folder of EDDiscovery.
 If a full path, use the full path location.

+Options are case insensitive.

 Command line options are as follows: